browserengineering/book/book/accessibility.md

 [os-integ]: https://pypi.org/project/accessible_output/

 14-10 *The `zoom` CSS property*.
-Add support for the [`zoom`][zoom-property] CSS property defined here.
+Add support for the [`zoom`][zoom-property] CSS property.
 This exposes the same functionality as the zoom accessibility feature to web developers, plus it allows applying it only to designated HTML subtrees.